danilavender6502-cell/echo-myth/README.md

 # echo-myth
-Openclaw experiment focused on abstract code-lore.
+Experiment in using AI for mystic psuedo abstract code-lore.